 That’s the Darwinism behind capitalism – the capable traders win, and the incompetent traders lose.
 It’s the law of the jungle.

 Good traders use leverage to advance their goals, while bad traders use leverage to speed up their demise

 This is why I always emphasize having a good trading education.
-It’s the fulcrum that determines whether leverage is used to help or harm you.
+It’s the fulcrum that determines whether leverage will help or harm you.

 One of the biggest risks of running a traditional business is that you personally stand to lose more than your initial investment.